mags0ft/spamfilter/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-Have you faced problems with the `spamfilter` package due to your requested feature missing before?
+Have you faced problems with the `spamfilter` library due to your requested feature missing before?

 **Describe the solution you'd like.**
 What do you want to happen, and how could the solution look like in detail?